 Congratulations on your new little arrival!
-After dreaming about meeting your little bundle for the first time you are now researching on the perfect image of your sweet babe to hang up on your walls and to announce to the world!
+After dreaming about meeting your little bundle for the first time you are now researching for a photographer to help capture the perfect image of your sweet babe to hang up on your walls and to announce to the world!

 There are several things to ideally look for in your newborn photographer…….

 -Where do they operate? (home, studio, or on location)

 -And most importantly, are they trained in newborn safety?

 Here are some important things to look out for during baby’s session.